 If you are still planning your trip, Workaway is a good website to seek out such opportunities.

-You can also check out our list of work from home jobs, some or many of which will also allow you to travel as a digital nomad.
+You can also check out our list of work-from-home jobs, some or many of which will also allow you to travel as a digital nomad.
+Teaching abroad could also be an option to look into.

 21 – Get a local SIM card or portable wifi